ondrej-kvasnovsky/gradle-handbook/build.md

 Keep in mind that there are 3 phases during build:

+1. Initialization
+2. Configuration
+3. Execution

-1. 1.Initialization 2.Configuration 3.Execution \(`settingsEvaluated` is called during Initialization\)
+`settingsEvaluated` is called during Initialization phase.

 ### Deamon mode